Hair Color Ideas and Inspiration

-21 Blonde Balayage Hair Colors That Will Make You Want To Go Lighter
+50 Blonde Balayage Hair Colors That'll Make You Want To Go Lighter

 It’s been hotly debated whether or not blondes actually do have more fun.
 Even if the saying doesn’t quite turn out to be true all the time, there’s no arguing the fact that being a blonde is one of the most exciting things you can do with your hair.

-That brings us to blonde balayage, a hand painted highlighting technique beloved by French girls and Americans alike.
+That brings us to blonde balayage, a hand-painted highlighting technique beloved by French girls and Americans alike.
 It’s the easiest way to brighten up your strands and try on an adventurous new color without giving up your roots (get it?).
+Whether you're starting with or dark brown hair, keep reading.

 Before getting your blonde on, check out just a few of our favorite balayage accent colors.